Spray painting

 7

 Paint a layer, then allow it to dry before adding another.
-Don't rub the silver paint as it will ruin the metallic effect, leaving traces, stains or smears on your clothes.
+Don't rub the silver paint as it will ruin the metallic effect, leaving traces, stains, or smears on your clothes.
+To enhance the metallic look, consider applying a clear fabric sealant after the final coat has dried.

 8